ARTICLE I: NAME AND PURPOSE

-The purposes for which this Society is organized are:
+The purposes for which this Society is organized includes:

-- To investigate, collect, record, publish and deposit in libraries and archives, the genealogical and historical materials of Texas, with particular focus on items pertaining to the City of Austin, and/or Travis County.
+- To investigate, collect, record, publish and deposit in libraries, archives, and digital or electronic repositories the genealogical and historical materials of Texas, with particular focus on items pertaining to the City of Austin and/or Travis County.

-- To educate its members and the general public in the use of these and other reference materials in preparing, and publishing genealogical material and family lineage.
+- To educate its members and the general public in the use of historical and genealogical reference materials.

 Section 2: Elections

-- Board: The names of the six (6) candidates selected from the membership by the nomination committee for the Board of Directors shall be announced to the Society at the September meeting each year.
-Nominations may also be made from the floor before the names are voted on.
-The nominees shall be voted on at the October meeting, and the six (6) elected will serve two (2) years beginning the following January 1st.
-If there are more than six (6) nominees, voting will be by ballot, with the six (6) nominees receiving the most votes declared elected.
+- Board: The names of the six nominees selected from the membership by the Nominating Committee for the Board of Directors shall be announced to the Society at the September meeting.
+Before voting on the nominees at the October meeting, the Nominating Committee Chair will accept nominations from the floor.
+If there are more than six nominees, voting will be by ballot, with the six nominees receiving the most votes declared elected.
+The six elected will serve two years beginning the following January.